HIP-1195: Hiero hooks and an application to allowances

 }

-transaction supports efficiently updating the
+transaction supports efficiently updating the lambda’s storage.
+It

 /**

 * Adds or removes key/value pairs in the storage of a lambda.
-Either the installer's key or an storage key defined in

 */